 The ASH Bridge Grant is open hematologists at various career stages who the meet the eligibility requirements.
 MDs, PhDs, and MD-PhDs conducting malignant or non-malignant hematology research are encouraged to apply.
 Bridge Grants allow recipients to keep their labs operating, retain staff, and continue their contributions to the hematology community.

 To be considered for an ASH Bridge Grant, the applicant must:

-- Have submitted a hematology-related R01 or R01-equivalent application to the NIH in the past 18 months that was scored but not funded.
-This may include a first time submission.
+- Have submitted to the NIH in the past 18 months a hematology-related R01 or R01-equivalent application that was scored but not funded.
+This may include a first-time submission.

 - Please note: The 18-month timeframe begins the date your R01 was reviewed by the NIH study section.
 ASH uses the NIH definition of R01 equivalence: “R01-equivalent awards include R01, R23, R29, and R37 activity codes and, beginning in fiscal year 2008, DP2 awards to first-time NIH investigators.
 Not all of these activities are in use by NIH every year.”

 - Be an ASH member in good standing and plan to maintain membership for the duration of the award term.
 Not an ASH member yet?
 Take the first step.
 Please note that your membership application may be pending at the application deadline but must be approved by the award activation date.

 - Hold a faculty position at an academic institution or the equivalent position at a non-profit research organization.
 Employees of independent research institutions are eligible to apply if they have a faculty-type appointment and the institution is allowed to independently apply for and receive NIH funding.

 - Have the commitment of his/her institution to match $50,000 in funds (see Required Documents PDF for more information).

 - At the time of award activation, have available no more than $250,000 annually in other research funding.
 This amount does not include the applicant's salary/fringe or funding from within the institution.